American Arcadia: Plot

 Trevor arrives at the station, where visitors enter and exit from Arcadia for tourism purposes through a train.
 However, "The Jingle", an auditory signal Arcadia's residents have been conditioned to feel comfort from, plays as he attempts to leave, which immobilises him.
 Marcus finds him and sends Interceptors to chase Trevor down.
 With the help of Angela, he escapes by going outside the station and enters a mall, hiding inside an arcade.
 Meanwhile, Walton Media is under lockdown due to Trevor's escape; All employees must have their phones scanned for security purposes.
 Inspired by steganography, Angela transfers her phone's data into a VHS tape retrieved from a storage room, and wipes the data from her phone.
 She returns home and reconnects with Trevor, leaving the mall with a rental car.
 However, Angela’s supervisor, Kendra Tomlin, arrives to her home for inspection, causing Angela to hide evidence relating to the Arcadia Six and Trevor’s escape.
 After Kendra leaves and Trevor passes a field of transmitters emitting the Jingle with the aid of Angela, he is then run off the road by Interceptors.
 Trevor makes his way to the edge of the Arcadia Dome on foot, only for the bridge to the edge has been retracted, and Marcus and an Interceptor to catch up to Trevor, the latter tases him after surrendering.

+Trevor is able to escape his captivity from Walton Media through a sewer thanks to Angela.
+From there, he is guided by her and Number Six to Old Arcadia, the original prototype for Arcadia.
+Angela and Number Six are able to alter the Jingle to instead make him significantly more brave.
+However, instead of escaping as Number Six demands him to, he decides to return to Arcadia to press a failsafe button at the top of the Arcadia Spire to free everyone.

+As Trevor climbs the Spire while being pursued by Interceptors, Angela discovers Marcus is only an actor and steals his credentials to gain access to the Spire to help Trevor.
+Reaching the top, Trevor pushes the failsafe button only for Vivian to reveal Trevor’s escape was only just a pilot for spinoff show ‘Escape From Arcadia’.
+Vivian also reveals she was Number Six and that she was another one of the Arcadia Six who returned to Walton Media due to her experiences in the outside world.

+Trevor is given two choices; sell out and assure the American Arcadia audience of his ‘safety’ or publicly rebel against Walton in a futile resistance.
+However, Trevor instead chooses a third option (encouraged by Vivian accidentally repeating a phrase often used by Angela) and decides to loudly cuss out the American Arcadia audience and tells them to leave him alone.